 Little Big Town is one of country music's most lovable acts.
 The resilient four-piece vocal group wins hearts of critics and fans alike, while still earning the ear of country radio and the respect of industry peers.
 Little Big Town songs are simply unmistakable.

-After spending a decade opening for acts like Sugarland, the band has become one of country's best tickets in the past few years.
-They're about to tour with Kacey Musgraves and Midland, followed by a co-headlining tour with Miranda Lambert.
+After spending a decade opening for acts like Sugarland, the band has become one of country's best tickets.
+They've toured with Kacey Musgraves and Midland and had a co-headlining tour with Miranda Lambert.

-Let's take a look at the 10 best Little Big Town songs, ranked.
+Let's take a look at the ten best Little Big Town songs ranked.

 10. "Day Drinking"